 - a.
-In our opinion, the Board of Director's report has been prepared in accordance with the applicable legal requirements of article 150 of Law 4548/2018 and its content is consistent with the accompanying financial statements for the year ended 31.12.2023. - b.
-Based on the knowledge we obtained during our audit of "Fraport Regional Airports of Greece "A" S.A." and its environment, we have not identified any material inconsistencies in the Board of Director's report.
+In our opinion, the Board of Director's report has been prepared in accordance with the applicable legal requirements of article 150 of Law 4548/2018 and its content is consistent with the accompanying financial statements for the year ended 31.12.2024. - b.
+Based on the knowledge we obtained during our audit of the Company and its environment, we have not identified any material inconsistencies in the Board of Director's report.

-Athens, 28 March 2024
+Athens, 28 March 2025